This blog was originally published on 1/9/2017 and updated on 12/18/19.

-Supplier diversity is a business strategy that ensures a diverse supplier base in the procurement of goods and services for any business or organization.
+In general, supplier diversity is a business strategy that ensures a diverse supplier base in the procurement of goods and services for any business or organization.
 It emphasizes the creation of a diverse supply chain that works to secure the inclusion of diverse groups in the procurement plans for government, not-for-profits, and private industry.
-Research shows that companies that embrace diversity are more profitable than companies that don’t:

 What Is a Diverse Supplier?

-There are approximately 16 categories used to identify diverse businesses.
-Common examples are Small Business Enterprise (SBE), Minority-Owned Business Enterprise (MBE), and Women’s Business Enterprise (WBE).
-In order for an organization to record and report diverse spend, it is important to ensure its suppliers are certified through third-party certification bodies.
+A diverse supplier is, in the broadest sense, a business owned and operated by an individual or group that is part of a traditionally underrepresented or underserved group.
+In the United States for example, there are approximately 16 categories used to identify diverse businesses.
+Common examples are small-business enterprises (SBEs), minority-owned business enterprises (MBEs), and woman-owned business enterprises (WBEs).
+In order for an organization to record and report diverse supplier spend, it is important to ensure that its suppliers are certified through third-party certification agencies.

-Entities such as the Women’s Business Enterprise National Council (WBENC), the National Minority Supplier Diversity Council (NMSDC), the National Gay and Lesbian Chamber of Commerce (NGLCC), and the U.S. Department of Veterans Affairs Vets First Program focus on assuring that businesses are appropriately categorized by offering third-party certification services recognized nationally.
+Entities such as the Women’s Business Enterprise National Council (WBENC), the National Minority Supplier Diversity Council (NMSDC), the National LGBT Chamber of Commerce (NGLCC), and the U.S. Department of Veterans Affairs Vets First Verification Program focus on ensuring that businesses are appropriately categorized by offering nationally recognized third-party certification services.
 Regional councils and state and local governments also offer certification services.

-- Promotes innovation through the entrance of new products, services, and solutions
+- Promotes innovation through the introduction of new products, services, and solutions

 - Provides multiple channels from which to procure goods and services